-Item Part (5) (6) (7) (8) Material properties (1) Non- destructive examination (2) Hydrostati c test (3) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Componen t certificate 1 Welded bedplate W(C+M) W(UT+CD) fit-up + post- welding All SC 2 Bearing transverse girders GS W(C+M) W(UT+CD) x All SC 3 Welded frame box W(C+M) W(UT+CD) fit-up + post- welding All SC 4 Cylinder block GJL W (10) 400 kW/cyl 5 Cylinder block GJS W (10) 400 kW/cyl 6 Welded cylinder frames W(C+M) W(UT+CD) СН SC 7 Engine block GJL W (10) >400 kW/cyl 8 Engine block GJS W(M) W (10) >400 kW/cyl 9 Cylinder liner W(C+M) W (10) D>300mm 10 Cylinder head GJL W D>300mm 11 Cylinder head GJS W D>300mm 12 Cylinder head GS W(C+M) W(UT+CD) W Х D>300mm SC 13 Forged cylinder head W(C+M) W(UT+CD) W Х D>300mm SC 14 Piston crown GS W(C+M) W(UT+CD) Х D>400mm SC 15 Forged piston crown W(C+M) W(UT+CD) x D>400mm SC
+Item Part (6) (7) (8) (9) Material properties (1) Non- destructive examination (2) Hydrostati c test (4) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Componen t certificate 1 Welded bedplate W(C+M) W(UT+CD) fit-up + post- welding All SC 2 Bearing transverse girders GS W(C+M) W(UT+CD) Х All SC 3 Welded frame box W(C+M) W(UT+CD) fit-up + post- welding All SC 4 Cylinder block GJL W (11) 400 kW/cyl 5 Cylinder block GJS W (11) 400 kW/cyl 6 Welded cylinder frames W(C+M) W(UT+CD) СН SC 7 Engine block GJL W (11) >400 kW/cyl 8 Engine block GJS W(M) W (11) >400 kW/cyl 9 Cylinder liner W(C+M) W (11) D>300mm 10 Cylinder head GJL W D>300mm 11 Cylinder head GJS W D>300mm 12 Cylinder head GS W(C+M) W(UT+CD) W Х D>300mm sc 13 Forged cylinder head W(C+M) W(UT+CD) W X D>300mm SC 14 Piston crown GS W(C+M) W(UT+CD) Х D>400mm SC

-Table 8 : Summary of required documentation for engine components

-(2) Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP.

-(3) Hydrostatic test is applied on the water/oil side of the component.
+- (1) Material properties include chemical composition and mechanical properties, and also surface treatment such as surface hardening (hardness, depth and extent), peening and rolling (extent and applied force). - (2) Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP.
+When certain NDE method on the - (3) finished component is impractical (for example UT for items 12/13), the NDE method can be performed at earlier appropriate stages in the production of the component, see [1.5.4]. - (4) Hydrostatic test is applied on the water/oil side of the component.
 Items are to be tested by hydraulic pressure at the pressure equal to 1.5 times the maximum working pressure.
 High pressure parts of the fuel injection system are to be tested by hydraulic pressure at the pressure equal to 1.5 maximum working pressure or maximum working pressure plus 300 bar, whichever is the less.
-Where design or testing features may require modification of these test requirements, special consideration may be given.

-(4) Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.
-Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in the Rule requirements.

-(5) For turbochargers, see Sec 14.

-(6) Crankcase explosion relief values are to be type tested in accordance with App 5 of Tasneef Rules for The Classification of Ships and documented according to [4.3.4].

-(7) Oil mist detection systems are to be type tested in accordance with App 6 of Tasneef Rules for The Classification of Ships and documented according to [4.3.5].

-(8) For Speed governor and overspeed protective devices, see [4.7.3] to [4.7.6].

-(9) Charge air coolers need only be tested on the water side.
+Where design or testing features may require modification of these test requirements, special consideration may be given. - (5) Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.
+Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in the Rule requirements. - (6) For turbochargers, see Sec 14. - (7) Crankcase explosion relief valves are to be type tested in accordance with App 5 of Tasneef Rules for The Classification of Ships and documented according to [4.3.4]. - (8) Oil mist detection systems are to be type tested in accordance with App 6 of Tasneef Rules for The Classification of Ships and documented according to [4.3.5]. - (9) For Speed governor and overspeed protective devices, see [4.7.3] to [4.7.6]. - (10) Charge air coolers need only be tested on the water side. - (11) Hydrostatic test is also required for those parts filled with cooling water and having the function of containing the water which is in contact with the cylinder or cylinder liner.